bloominstituteoftechnology/java-EmployeeApp/README.md

 ### Results

 The main method calls another method to do all the work.
-Basically a series of Java statements are executed to show various aspects of the language.
+A series of Java statements are executed to show various aspects of the language.
 Running the application produces the following output

 ```Text
 *** Query Data